 - Council request and guidance.
 The Council initiated the review process on November 16, 2018 with a guidance letter to project proponents describing the review process and requesting proposals and other supporting material by January 30, 2019.
-This deadline was extended for proponents affected by the partial federal government shutdown. - 2.
-ISRP individual member reviews.
+This deadline was extended for proponents affected by the partial federal government shutdown. - ISRP individual member reviews.
 Each project was initially reviewed by three or more members who were selected based on expertise and previous experience reviewing the project.
 Each reviewer provided a preliminary and independent written evaluation of the project, which was then shared for discussion prior to step 3.
-Individual reviewer's comments and records of discussions are confidential and not available outside of the ISRP. - 3.
-Project presentations.
+Individual reviewer's comments and records of discussions are confidential and not available outside of the ISRP. - Project presentations.
 From February 25 to 27 and on March 18, 2019, the proponents presented their projects to the ISRP, Council staff, Bonneville Power Administration (BPA) staff, other proponents, and the public, and they answered questions from the group.
-The presentations and discussions were invaluable to the ISRP's understanding of the projects' progress, constraints, and contributions to the Fish and Wildlife Program. - 4.
-ISRP evaluation meeting and report completion.
-On February 28 and March 18, following the presentations, the ISRP met to discuss review comments, develop a consensus recommendation for each project, and ensure consistency across reviews.
-After the evaluation meeting, reviewer comments were synthesized into a consensus statement on each project.
-All members of the ISRP then evaluated and edited the draft consensus statements and developed programmatic comments to produce this report.
+The presentations and discussions were invaluable to the ISRP's understanding of the projects' progress, constraints, and contributions to the Fish and Wildlife Program. - ISRP evaluation meetings and preliminary report completion.
+On February 28 and March 18, following the presentations, the ISRP met to discuss individual reviewer's comments, develop a consensus recommendation for each project, and ensure consistency across reviews.
+After the evaluation meetings, the individual reviewer's comments were synthesized into a consensus statement on each project.
+All members of the ISRP then evaluated and edited the draft consensus statements and developed programmatic comments to produce a preliminary report (ISRP 2019-1).
+We requested responses on 10 projects.
+Project proponents for those 10 projects were provided an opportunity to respond to our concerns by April 30, 2019.
+An additional project was